How to Lose Weight by Reducing Your Daily Caloric Intake

 A griddle is suitable for poultry, fish and some vegetables.
 Foil is useful for vegetables, such as potatoes or fish, seasoned to taste and wrapped in heat resistant paper.
 Braising is used for vegetables in a pan with a bit of oil or cooking spray.
 Steamed, boiled or cooked is a good idea, as well as baked.

 Fry only on special occasions

-Once a week, you can indulge in something fried; you need not deprive yourself of it.
+Once a week, you can indulge in something fried.
+You don’t have to deprive yourself of it.
 If you make breaded food, add a tablespoon of water for each egg that you mix in so it absorbs less oil.
 Use paper towels to remove excess oil.
-In casseroles or stews, remove the skin from poultry and any visible fat from meat before cooking.
+In casseroles or stews, remove the skin from poultry and any visible fat from the meat before cooking.